AusDTO/dta-website/pages/standard/staged-assessment-process.md

 * new or being redesigned and has / will have less than 50,000 transactions per year (low volume)
 * an information service.

-All [DTO-led assessments](/standard/meeting-standard/#dtoled) on high volume transactional services will be in-flight assessments.
+All [DTA-led assessments](/standard/meeting-standard/#dtaled) on high volume transactional services will be in-flight assessments.

 ## Plan for assessment

 It’s essential to embed the Standard in the way you work from the beginning.
 It will help you to build a better service from the start.
 Tools are available to help you track how your service meets the Standard in a progressive way.

-The DTO recommends that you share your progress against the Standard as part of your weekly showcase.
+The DTA recommends that you share your progress against the Standard as part of your weekly showcase.
 Then when it comes time for an assessment you’ll have a good basis of artefacts and activities from which to draw upon to show how you meet the Standard.

 In preparing for an assessment, the service manager needs to be confident that they can show how the service meets the Standard.
 The service manager should be able to satisfactorily answer the questions asked by the assessment panel.